microsoft/surface-duo-dual-screen-experience-example/README.md

 The application provides developers and designers with real world, working examples of how to make use of the dual-screen/foldable form factor in different ways.
-It enables an end-to-end experience using a prescribed user scenario, centered around the needs of a travelling salesperson who visits various fictitious stores which are interested in buying the salespersons’ fictitious products.
+It enables an end-to-end experience using a prescribed user scenario, centered around the needs of a travelling salesperson who visits various fictitious stores which are interested in buying the salesperson’s fictitious products.
-It helps the salesperson select and navigate to multiple predetermined customer locations in a city, assist the salespersons tasks in various ways during the visit to each potential client and create a report of each visit.
+It helps the salesperson select and navigate to multiple predetermined customer locations in a city, assist the salesperson's tasks in various ways during the visit to each potential client, and create a report of each visit.

 When spanned across the folding feature, a Developer Mode option appears in the toolbar which shows